fanchenjie/Trivia/backend/README.md

 POST '/questions'
 - Create a new question
 - Request Arguments: the question and answer text, category, and difficulty score
-- Returns: An object with a single key, success.
+- Returns: An object with keys, success, total_questions.

 POST '/questions/searchTerm'
 - Get questions based on a search term
 - Request Arguments: searchTerm
-- Returns: An object with keys, questions, that contains a list of question objects.
+- Returns: An object with keys: total_questions, the total number of questions contain the search term. current_category. search_term. questions, that contains a list of question objects.
 [
 {
-"answer": "22",
+"answer": "3",
 "category": "Art",
 "difficulty": 1,
 "id": 48,
+"question": "3"
+},
+{
+"answer": "13",
+"category": "Science",
+"difficulty": 1,
+"id": 58,
+"question": "13"
+},
+{
+"answer": "23",
+"category": "Art",
+"difficulty": 1,
+"id": 88,
-"question": "22"
+"question": "23"
 }
 ]